-Participants in this course will engage in an in-depth exploration of transformative learning with an emphasis on the role of affect and imagination in the learning process.
-The rational, cognitive approach will be reviewed for those participants unfamiliar with the traditional theory.
+Participants in this course will engage in an in-depth exploration of transformative learning with an emphasis on the role of affect, imagination and the arts in the learning process.
 We will investigate how the journey of becoming authentic is a transformative process.
-Jung's concept of individuation - differentiating one's Self from the collective- will be used as yet another lens through which we can view transformation.
+Jung's concept of individuation - -i.e., differentiating one's Self from the collective-will be used as yet another lens through which we can view transformation.
+Participants are encouraged to engage in various creative processes for exploring transformative learning in personal and professional contexts.
+This is a fully asynchronous distance learning course.